authzed/docs/docs/guides/validation-and-testing.md

 ### Making API calls

-The `serve-testing` command starts SpiceDB in *Testing Mode*, which has a number of unique features to it:
+The `serve-testing` command starts SpiceDB in *Testing Mode*, which has a number of unique features:

 #### Ephemeral Data